MatrixExplorer: Spreadsheet-like dialog to display or edit numerical arrays or text strings or any file of known structure

 • vector

-Note: fileFMT and dlgFMT are usually different, they are defined by the Format option in OPEN and DLG.
+Note: fileFMT and dlgFMT are usually different, they are defined by the Format options in OPEN and in DLG.

 • DLG(...=name, Format=dlgFMT)